On this page, you’ll find the Children in Care: Guide for School Governors, created by Become and 9000 Lives.

 It was written by Aaron King & Become.

-Aaron has spent around 20 years on governing bodies and a similar time working with vulnerable children and families in schools – especially those with SEND.
+Aaron has spent around 20 years on governing bodies and even longer working with vulnerable children and families in schools – especially those with SEND.

 Become are the national charity for children in care & care leavers.
 Since 1992, Become have been working hard to: